-- Use a quality garden soil and fill your garden bed or container about halfway full, then cover the seed or roots with soil until it reaches the top.
+- Use quality garden soil and fill your garden bed or container about halfway full, then cover the seed or roots with soil until it reaches the top.

-- Water your plants regularly, but don’t overwater them or it could cause root rot.
+- Water your plants regularly, but don’t overwater them, or it could cause root rot.

 - Use eco-friendly pesticides to protect your plants from getting destroyed by pests.